EricaThompson-Becker/EricaThompson-Becker/README.md

 ## About Me

 Hi, I'm Erica.
-I graduated from Queen's University with an Honours Bachelor of Science, in physics with a minor in geology in 2021.
-I have recently completed the Data Analytics, Big Data, and Predictive Analytics certificate at Toronto Metropolitan University, and graduated in fall 2022.
-I have spent the last year learning how to correctly and efficiently preform statistical and exploratory analysis to solve all types of problems.
-I am very eager to join the exciting world of data analytics.
+I am a creative person that loves to solve problems and learn new things.
+I have a a bachelor of science in physics with a minor in geology from Queen's University and a certificate in data analysis from Toronto Metropolitan University.
+I am also taking a couple of courses on Udemy and freeCodeCamp.